macloo/python-beginners/flask/part2/README.md

 # Part 2: Baby Steps with Flask

-You've seen a very, very simple Flask app in the [introduction](https://github.com/macloo/python-beginners/tree/master/flask).
+You've seen a very, very simple Flask app in the [Flask introduction](https://github.com/macloo/python-beginners/tree/master/flask).
 Let's step it up a little.

 Here is your second small Flask app: